-The Williams ICE Lab is dedicated to studying the comparative ecophysiology of the largest and most endangered mammals to walk on land and swim in the oceans.
-Specifically, Dr. Williams and her students investigate the energetic, thermal, cardiovascular, and biomechanical biology of apex predators including African lions, pumas, tropical dolphins and seals, sea otters, and polar-living wolves, whales, bears and seals.
-By examining the functional relationships between animals and their environment, we strive to understand the ecological significance of a species and the physiological adaptations necessary for survival in a constantly changing world.
+The Williams ICE Lab is dedicated to studying the comparative ecophysiology and exercise physiology of humans and the largest, most endangered mammals to walk on land and swim in the oceans.
+Specifically, Dr. Williams and her students investigate the energetic, thermal, cardiovascular, neural and biomechanical biology of human athletes and apex predators including African lions, pumas, tropical dolphins and seals, sea otters, and polar-living wolves, whales, bears and seals.
+By examining the functional relationships between humans, animals and their environment, we strive to understand the ecological significance of a species and the physiological adaptations necessary for survival in a constantly changing world.

 Do male and female lions kill more prey when temperatures increase?

 The felid studies in our laboratory are focused on African lions in Kenya and Pumas in the Santa Cruz Mountains.
 The overall goal of these studies is to understand human- felid conflicts.